whiteSHADOW1234/FinalProject/README.md

 ### Description:
 This is the first screen that pops up after you run this project on your device which had to finish setting up the environment.

-You will probably see two buttons float up.
+You will probably see three buttons float up.

 After pressing the Game Start Button, you'll enter the Mode Selecting Page.